- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 - Sustain Montana’s brucellosis-free livestock status.

-As time went by, herd size fluctuated between approximately.
-2,400 and 5,500.
+Eventually, as time went by, herd size fluctuated between approximately 2,400 and 5,500.
 Throughout this period, no documented case of bison transmitting brucellosis to cattle occurred, though elk have been implicated in several transmissions.

 Yellowstone’s New 2024 Bison Management Plan: Did Anything Change?